-Although bedbugs do infest offices ... and restaurants, movie theaters, airplanes, etc. as well as homes and hotels, such mystery bites, itches, and bumps are more often a case of environmental factors than actual bug bites.
+Although bedbugs do infest offices--and restaurants, movie theaters, and airplanes--as well as homes and hotels, such mystery bites, itches, and bumps are more often a case of environmental factors than actual bug bites.
 What does that mean?

-Some bugs and insects do bite people (see the list at the end of this article), but symptoms similar to bug bites can actually be from other environmental or physical factors, such as ...
+Some bugs and insects do bite people, but symptoms similar to bug bites can be from other environmental or physical factors.

 Environmental and Physical "Bites"

-- Dry air and Static Electricity - A lack of humidity in the air can cause skin to become dry and itchy; and that dryness and irritation can be aggravated by static electricity.
+- Dry air and static electricity: A lack of humidity in the air can cause the skin to become dry and itchy, and that dryness and irritation can be aggravated by static electricity.
 Try using a humidifier to get more moisture in the air.

-- Soaps and detergents - if you recently switch laundry detergent or body soap, your body may have a reaction to an ingredient in the new product.
-Try switching to another brand, or better yet, back to your old one that didn't cause irritation.
+- Soaps and detergents: If you recently switch laundry detergent or body soap, your body may react to an ingredient in the new product.
+Try switching to another brand, or better yet, back to your old one that didn't irritate.

-- Power of suggestion - just like yawning, the very act of one person scratching an itch can cause others to feel itchy themselves.
-Even talking- or reading about itchy skin can give one the urge to scratch.
-(I know I've scratched my arms several times while writing this ... have you while reading it?)
+- Power of suggestion: Just like yawning, the very act of one person scratching an itch can cause others to feel itchy themselves.
+Even talking--or reading about itchy skin can give one the urge to scratch.

 As noted previously, however, there are cases in which the bites truly are from bugs.
 Bugs that bite include: